Vineflower/vineflower-site/source/output-comparison.rst

             "Unknown";
         }

 Vineflower, CFR, and Procyon properly decompile the switch expression.
-Vineflower creates a switch expression, but is unable to process the assignment as an implicit :java:`yield` expression.
+Fernflower creates a switch expression, but is unable to process the assignment as an implicit :java:`yield` expression.
 JD-GUI creates an invalid decompilation.

 Generic usage of null
 ---------------------